tgodzik/projects/README.md

 projects
 ========

-Repository for my minor projects.
+Repository for some minor projects.